c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ### Blocking NIO echo server

-In the following example, the blocking I/O model is implemented in the echo server with the Java NIO API.
-The ServerSocketChannel and SocketChannel implicitly are configured in the blocking mode, so the accept method of the ServerSocketChannel object and the read and write methods of the ServerSocket object are blocking.
+In the following example, _the blocking I/O model_ is implemented in an echo server with Java NIO API.

+The _ServerSocketChannel_ and _SocketChannel_ objects are implicitly configured in the blocking mode.
+The _ServerSocketChannel.accept_ method blocks and returns a SocketChannel object when an incoming connection is accepted..

+The _ServerSocket.read_ method blocks.

+The _ServerSocket.write_ method blocks.

 ```
-public class NioBlockingEchoServer extends Demo {
+public class NioBlockingEchoServer {

    public static void main(String[] args) throws IOException {
        ServerSocketChannel serverSocketChannel = ServerSocketChannel.open();